zinon/covid_predictions/README.md

 the error.
 The data are provided on a daily basis.
 Also, the current model is not aware of holidays.

-## Predictions for global confirmed cases.
+## Predictions for global confirmed cases

 ### Linear model
 ![linear confirmed](images/predictions/prophet_linear_confirmed_prediction.png)